 - Focusing on providing our customers with high quality services as far as practicable;

 - Taking actions to support slowing the community spread of the virus where there appear to be outbreaks, so that the most vulnerable people are able to get the care they need; and

 - Closely assessing the impact of COVID-19 on our communities and identify ways to safely extend support to those in need.

-Be rest assured, if staff/volunteers have recently travelled from high risk countries or show flu like symptoms, they are asked to stay at home until they have been medically cleared.
+Be rest assured, if staff/volunteers have recently been to an exposure site or show flu like symptoms, they are asked to stay at home until they have been medically cleared.
 At present, no Essential Personnel employees, volunteers, contractors or clients have been confirmed to have COVID-19, nor have any Essential Personnel offices been subject to known exposure.

 All staff have received additional infection control training and have personal protective equipment available.

 For all our latest information on services, please see our latest Newsletter(03/02/2022) which also provides practical steps you can take now to prepare for high cases of COVID-19 in the community:

 If you have any further questions please contact your local office for the most up to date information on our services and changes.